 When you see life like this, you don't look at loss, pain, failure, mistakes, and tragedy as some kind of karmic abuse meant to punish you.
 They're just the obstacles that are there to challenge you and make the game rewarding.

 When you play a game and you're struck with some impediment, you're not like, "Oh, why me!
 What did I do to deserve this?!
 How will I ever pick myself back up again?"
 You're just like, "Hmmm... okay... now what's the best way to handle this?"
-And you actually become better going forward because you're constantly learning from your mistakes, not just bemoaning them.
+And you actually become better going forward because you're constantly learning from your difficulties, not just bemoaning them.
 You might think you'd have to be a robot to handle the difficulties in life the same way, but I think once you view life from this perspective it just becomes kind of automatic.

 Let's say your wife got trampled to death during a terrorist attack at Wrestlemania.
 You might think, "I'd just be a broken man.
 I'd never be able to move on."
 Well, what good does that do anyone?
 It's not an insult to your former wife's memory to feel the pain and then quickly press on.
 No amount of suffering is going to bring her back.
 There's nothing noble about being paralyzed by sorrow.
 So you look at the situation and say, "Hmmm... okay... now what's the best way to handle this?"
 I don't know what the answer to that question would be for you, but there is an answer.